 An ambulance responding to an emergency call can incur a charge of up to £718 for each response.
 As a St John Subscription Scheme Visitor Member you will not be charged, regardless of the number of emergency responses, treatment or transfers you may need during your stay in Guernsey, for up to three months.

 (If you have travel insurance we would advise you to check the benefits to ensure that you are covered for the charges referred to above.)

-What is the St John Support Scheme for visitors?
+What is the St John Subscription Scheme for Visitors?

-By becoming a member of our Visitor Scheme, you’ll help us provide essential services and at the same time support St John.
-In return, you’ll receive:
+By becoming a member of the Visitors Scheme you’ll help us provide essential services and at the same time support St John.
+In return you’ll receive:

 - transfer by emergency ambulance, in the event of an injury, serious illness, maternity or other medical condition;

-- transfer by ambulance under the direct instructions of a Health Care Professional where you are unfit to travel by any other means for treatment or medical appointment.
+- transfer by ambulance under the direct instruction of a Health Care Professional where you are unfit to travel by any other means for treatment or medical appointment.

 How long does membership last?

 Membership is valid for 3 months from the date you join.
 You can join at any time before or during your visit.